Qepanna/goFlux/README.md

     ##   To increase your GitHub API rate limit
     ##   - Use `usethis::create_github_token()` to create a Personal Access Token.
     ##   - Use `usethis::edit_r_environ()` and add the token as `GITHUB_PAT`.

+This error can occur while using the package `remotes` to install an R package from GitHub.
+Try using the package `devtools` instead.
+If the error still occurs, follow the instructions below.

 ##### Step 1: Set up a GitHub account